 Generally, the law profession is strict when monitoring and regulating Solicitors, and with there being so much competition for the jobs (including trainee roles), you’re more likely to be hired if your DBS check comes back clean, as opposed to someone who has a record.

-How Can I Apply for a Standard DBS Check for my Employees?
+How Can I Get a Solicitor DBS Check for my Employees?

 If you are an employer wanting to get DBS checks for your employees, you can apply for a Standard or Enhanced DBS check at Aaron’s Department.